Paul Baker

 Visitors to Bristol will probably not stay in the city, but continue on to the nearby larger cities of Hartford, about 20 miles to the northeast or New Haven, about 40 miles to the south.
 The Foxwoods and Mohegan Sun casinos are located just over an hour’s drive to the east.

-While there are not many dining or lodging options within walking distance of Muzzy Field, visiting fans will find many dining and shopping choices nearby.
-Route 6, which runs about a mile from the ballpark, contains many options, most of which are national chains.
+While there are not many dining or lodging options within walking distance of Muzzy Field, visiting fans will find ample choices nearby.
+Route 6, which runs about a mile from the ballpark, contains the bulk of these businesses, most of which are national chains.
 Several hotels are located within a ten minute drive of Muzzy Field, most of them clustered around Interstate 84 and the ESPN campus.
 The biggest local attraction, Lake Compounce amusement park, is located 4 miles from Muzzy Field.

 Fans 3

-The Blues draw decent crowds to Muzzy Field, generally landing in the middle of the Futures League attendance rankings.
+The Blues draw decent crowds to Muzzy Field, generally landing in the middle of the NECBL attendance rankings.
 The average crowd here ranges between 1,000 and 1,500 fans, a good turnout for this level of baseball.

 You’ll find a good mix of young and old, casual and diehard fans taking in the action at this old ballpark.
-With the Futures League’s emphasis on filling team rosters with local, New England talent, many of the fans in attendance have a personal connection to the players on the field, and as a result are quite knowledgeable and vocal in their support.
+Many of the fans in attendance have a personal connection to the players on the field, and as a result are quite knowledgeable and vocal in their support.
+Of course, watching the younger fans run around the ballpark chasing foul balls, begging for autographs and hassling Mojo is a highlight of any game at Muzzy Field.

 Access 3

 The city of Bristol, Connecticut is located about 20 miles southwest of Hartford.
-Muzzy Field is most easily accessed by car, as it is located on Route 72 (Park Street).
+Muzzy Field is most easily accessed by car, located on Route 72 (Park Street).
 Interstate 84 runs in a north-south direction just a few miles away from the ballpark.

-Recent renovations to Muzzy Field have greatly improved the flow and accessibility of the old ballpark.
+Recent renovations to Muzzy Field have greatly improved flow and accessibility.
 Concessions and restrooms are located on the exterior side of the grandstand, which is encircled by a wide concourse.
+While improvements have been made, this old ballpark is not the most accessible place for persons requiring accommodations.

 The majority of seating in the brick grandstand is in the form of wooden bleachers with backs, which run from behind home plate down the third base line.
 There are aluminum bleachers on the first base line, which are raised about eight feet above the field behind the visitors’ dugout, as well as a pair of aluminum bleachers further down the left field line to handle larger crowds.
 Some fans will gravitate towards the picnic tables in the grove further down the right field line.
 The seating area is cozy, but not cramped.
 With the typical crowds at a Blues game, there is room to spread out.